Stanley00011/Predicting-Customer-Churn-in-the-Telecom-Industry/README.md

    - Use insights from the model to create targeted campaigns aimed at retaining customers most likely to churn.

 ## 6. Conclusion
-Predictive modeling and data-driven insights provide valuable strategies for reducing churn in the telecom industry.
+Predictive modelling and data-driven insights provide valuable strategies for reducing churn in the telecom industry.
 Implementing these recommendations can significantly improve customer retention and overall profitability.

-## How to Run the Code
-- Ensure you have the required libraries installed: `pandas`, `seaborn`, `matplotlib`, `scikit-learn`.
-- Place the dataset in the same directory as your script or adjust the `file_path` accordingly.
-- Run the script to generate analysis, visualizations, and model outputs.